| HOME | BLUES | RIFFS | THEORY | SPANISH | FOLK | CHORDS | HARMONICS | SLIDE | SKA | OTHER |

 [ Key of G = 3 Majors ~ G - C - D + 3 Minors ~ Em - Am - Bm ]

-All these chords are used to make up the tune except that all the Minor chords
+All these chords are used to make up the tune except that all the Minor

-have been 'Majored'
+chords have been 'Majored'

 i.e. E minor becomes E Major etc.

-The melody uses the scale of G Major - If you don't know this tune try to get
+The melody uses the scale of G Major - If you don't know this tune try to

-four bars of the tune over these chords : -
+the first four bars of the tune over these chords : -

 | G / / / | Bm7 / / / | C / / / | Am / / / |